hemkan/swift-cards/README.md

 5. **Run the development server:** npm run dev

 We welcome contributions to enhance GourmetGuide.
 Please feel free to open issues or submit pull requests.
-Together, we can make cooking even more fun and accessible!
+Together, we can make studying even more fun and accessible!